Status

 Rulemakings

-• Joint Employer: In March 2024, in a victory for ABC, a federal judge in the U.S. District Court for the Eastern District of Texas vacated the Board’s 2023 joint employer final rule and the Board’s rescission of the preexisting ABC-supported 2020 rule.
-This means the 2020 NLRB final rule, which provides clear criteria for companies to apply when determining joint-employer status under the NLRA, remains in effect.
-The Board has appealed the decision to the U.S. Court of Appeals for the Fifth Circuit.
+• Joint Employer: In July 2024, the NLRB moved to withdraw its May appeal of the U.S. District Court for the Eastern District of Texas’ decision to vacate the 2023 Joint Employer final rule and recission of the preexisting 2020 rule.
+This means the court’s favorable decision blocking the NLRB’s radical and overbroad joint employer standard is now final and the ABC-supported 2020 rule, which provides clear criteria for companies to apply when determining joint-employer status under the NLRA, remains in effect.

-ABC is pleased the court blocked the NLRB’s radical and overbroad joint employer standard, which would have disrupted long-established, efficient operational processes that are followed by construction service providers who work together to build America.
-See ABC’s statement in support of the decision.
+ABC is pleased the court blocked the Board’s 2023 final rule and the NLRB withdrew its appeal of the decision.
+The final rule would have disrupted long-established, efficient operational processes that are followed by construction service providers who work together to build America.
+And it clearly would have had a harmful effect on a significant segment of the construction industry: small businesses.
+See ABC’s statement on the NLRB’s withdrawal of the appeal.

 Under the 2023 final rule, contractors would have been vulnerable to increased liability and risk, making them less likely to hire subcontractors, most of which are small businesses.
 The rule clearly would have had a harmful effect on a significant segment of the construction industry: small businesses.